CandasKuran/CandasKuran/README.md

 ### :bowtie: About Me :

-I am a student who lives in Switzerland
+Hi my name is Candas Kuran,

 - :man_student: Actually I'm still a student!

-- :zap: I work on my personal and school projects and share them here
+- :zap: I work on my personal and school projects and share them here.